microsoft/terminal/doc/specs/Configuration object for profiles.md

 for this profile.

-Thus, if a user wishes for the unfocused state to look the same as the focused state for a particular profile, while still having a global/default unfocused state appearance, they simply need to define an emplty `unfocusedState` for that profile (similarly, they could define just 1 or 2 parameters if they wish for minimal changes between the focused and unfocused states for that profile).
+Thus, if a user wishes for the unfocused state to look the same as the focused state for a particular profile, while still having a global/default unfocused state appearance, they simply need to define an empty `unfocusedState` for that profile (similarly, they could define just 1 or 2 parameters if they wish for minimal changes between the focused and unfocused states for that profile).
+If they do not define any `unfocusedState` for the profile, then the global/default one will be used.

 ## UI/UX Design